onlabsorg/olojs/README.md

 documents.
 Find out how to [modify the environment configuration](./doc/config.md) to add new loaders.

-If the import path starts with `/bin/` (e.g. `/bin/markdown`), then a special built-in type of loader is used: the binary loader.
-It doesn't load olo-documents but javascript modules from the [olojs standard library](./doc/stdlib.md) and returns whatever the module exports.

 If the import path starts with `http://` or with `https://` then another special bult-in type of loader is used: the HTTP loader.
 If fetches the document from the web.

+Another way to pull data and functions in your document is the `require` function, which returns the javascript exports of the scripts contained in the [olojs standard library](./doc/stdlib.md).
+For example `md = require("markdown")`
+will load the markdown module and assign its exports to the `md` variable.

 #### Create a parametric document